pirishd/InstantMock/README.md

 ## Introduction
 *InstantMock* aims at creating mocks easily in Swift 3.
 It provides a simple way to mock, stub and verify expectations.

 This project is in beta for now.
-Suggestions and issue reports are welcome.
+Suggestions and issue reports are welcome :)

 ## Usage